davidOplatka/csm148-project/Appendix.md

 ## Regression Analysis

-Linear Regression was used as a regression model to predict hours studied vs. exam score for a student.
+Simple linear regression was used to predict students' exam scores based on their hours studied.
 In our final model, we used more predictors to better predict exam score.
-With Linear Regression, we perform it on a training and validation set, then a test set to evaluate our performance.
-When comparing true to predicted values in our validation, we get the following metrics in our primary lab.
+We built our model using a training and validation set and evaluated our model's performance with a test set.
+When comparing the true and predicted values in our validation set, we got the following metrics in our primary lab:

-Key Metrics:
 * $R^2$: 0.20152
-* `Correlation`: 0.45096
+* Correlation: 0.45096

-With a low $R^2$ followed by not a strong correlation, we saw that our model is underfitting.
-Thus, through ridge and lasso regression, we use 10-fold cross-validation to first select the best lambda and alpha values and then loop through to compute scores.
-Fitting the ridge and lasso model helps minorly, but there were not greate improvements from the linear regression model above.
+With a low $R^2$ followed by a weak correlation, we see that our model is underfitting.
+We then attempted to fit lasso and ridge regression models, using 10-fold cross-validation to first select the best lambda and alpha values and then loop through to compute evaluation metrics.
+Fitting the ridge and lasso model helps minorly, but we observed minimal improvements from the linear regression model above.

 Here are some metrics:
 * Lasso (Min) RMSE: 3.42676